RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       There are two types of lightning in UDW.
 Lightning Flashes and Obscured Lightning.
 Lightning Flashes are the big lightning bolts which can cast light into the scene and have a directly associated loud crash of thunder.
 Obscured Lightning is the particle effect which looks like flashes of lightning hidden in the cloud layer.

-      Note that the Lightning Flashes are spawned and animated at runtime, so they won't be visible until you play the level.

       In the Lightning category, you can adjust the interval between Lightning Flashes and the frequency of Obscured Lightning.
 You can adjust or disable the directional light source for Lightning Flashes and the color of the lights and effects.
+If you're looking for settings relating to the thunder sound effects, those are in the Sound Effects category.

       The amount of lightning of both types will scale with the Thunder/Lightning value of the current weather state.